-This helps by keeping the warm air from getting trapped in the upper part of the area and moving it to closer to the ground where it is needed.
+This helps by keeping the warm air from getting trapped in the upper part of the space and moving it to closer to the ground where it is needed.

 It recirculates and repositions the hot air in your living area.
 Many of these devices don’t require a separate power source because they are powered by the heat of the stove.

-It works by using the heat from your wood stove to move the fan blades making for a simple and elegant solution to your issues with heating.
+It works by using the heat from your wood stove to drive the fan blades making for a simple and elegant solution to your issues with heating.
 The fan makes use of a Thermoelectric Power Generator.

 The heat is moved from a hot area to the cold metal fan blades resulting in an electric current.
-This energy that is produced powers a rotary motor to start running forcing the fan into motion.
-This type of fan is very reliable and has no need for any other source of energy.
+This energy that is produced powers a rotary motor that spin the blades to move air.
+This type is very reliable and has no need for any other source of energy.

-Where Should You Place Your Fan
+Where Should You Place Your Fan?

 To maximize the performance of your fan, make sure that you position it on a flat and smooth surface on the top of your stove.
 Place it towards the middle or the back of the stove and far away from the flue pipe.
 Also, avoid placing it towards the front or in the center.

-Why is a Stove Fan so Important
+Why is a Stove Fan so Important?

 Many of the wood stove fans today do not use any electricity, but a few do.